On $\mu$-Sondow Numbers: Introduction

 \end{definition}

 These numbers were first introduced in \cite{sondow}, when studying the solutions to the congruence

-If $(k,n)$ is a solution of this congruence, then $k$ must be a weak primary pseudoperfect number; nonetheless, the converse is not true since there is no solution with $k=52495396602$.
+In that work it was proved that if $(k,n)$ is a solution of this congruence, then $k$ must be a weak primary pseudoperfect number.
+The converse, however, is not true since there is no solution with $k=52495396602$.

 Obviously, primary pseudoperfect numbers are just a particular case of weak primary pseudoperfect numbers and, in fact, all known weak primary pseudoperfect numbers up to date happen to be also primary pseudoperfect numbers.
-It is easy to see \cite{sondow} that any weak primary pseudoperfect number which is not a primary pseudoperfect number must have more that 58 prime factors, and therefore must be greater than $10^{110}$.
-This partly explains the difficulty in finding an example .
+It is easy to see that any weak primary pseudoperfect number which is not a primary pseudoperfect number must have more that 58 prime factors, and therefore must be greater than $10^{110}$.
+This might partly explain the difficulty in finding such an example \cite{sondow}.

-The main goal of this paper is to provide an analogue to Proposition \ref{defsGiuga} for weak primary pseudoperfect numbers, leading to several different characterizations of this class of numbers.
-Furthermore, this proposition admits a natural generalization by substituting $ \pm 1 $ by $ \pm \mu $ with $ \mu \in \mathbb {Z} $ which has led us to the definition of the $ \mu $-Sondow numbers with which we pay a small tribute to Jonathan Sondow (1943--2020) who died last year.
+The first goal of this paper is to provide an analogue to Proposition \ref{defsGiuga} for weak primary pseudoperfect numbers, leading to several different characterizations of this class of numbers.
+This is done is Section 3, after some technical results.
+Furthermore, we will see that Proposition \ref{defsGiuga} and our analogue (given in Theorem \ref{charwpsn}) share a natural generalization that leads to the introduction of a new class of numbers.
+We decided to call these numbers $\mu$-Sondow numbers in memory of our late colleague Jonathan Sondow (1943--2020).
+Recall that given an integer $n$, the $p$-adic order of $n$ is just $\nu_p(n)=\max\{s:p^s\mid n\}$.
+Then, we have the following.